sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/_index.md

 ## Things to ignore
 - Quotation mark placement which is not ‘bad’ as described in examples above - ie. don’t spend time trying to make it ‘best’.
-- Empty spaces in lines.
-Don’t spend time correcting [spaces like this](https://i.imgur.com/On0RioK.png).